swpknl/MachineLearning/Titanic Survival Exploration/README.md

 ### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
+Code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
 Additional supporting code can be found in `visuals.py`.

 ### Run